GregTechCE/GregTech/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-_Please fill in as many useful information as possible and also please remove all unused sections_
+_Please fill in as much useful information as possible.
+Also please remove all unused sections._